Fact: If you’re having sex, condoms are the best way to protect against STIs.

 - It sits just outside the body, so it covers a bit more area and so can help a little more than male condoms to prevent STIs that are spread by skin-to-skin contact (like herpes or HPV).

-- Female condoms are free at some clinics, but you may want to call first to make sure they have them in stock.
+- Internal condoms are free at some clinics, but you may want to call first to make sure they have them in stock.
 You can also pick them up at most stores that sell condoms or pharmacies.

 Sex dams, also called dental dams, are kind of like condoms – actually, they can even be made out of male condoms.
 They’re used as a barrier between your mouth and the other person’s vagina, anus, or testicles during oral sex.